 - Identify stressors in your life and learn how to manage or avoid those.
 Regular exercise, activities, and stress-management techniques, such as meditation or yoga, might be beneficial.

 - Avoid scratching or rubbing areas of the skin.

-- Consult a psychiatrist for medication and a therapist for counselling if your mental health worsens or is affected.
+- Consult a psychiatrist for medication and a therapist for counseling if your mental health worsens or is affected.

 Natural Remedies to Manage Eczema

-In order to manage symptoms of eczema, alternate remedies can be tried.
-However, before using a herbal supplement, it is best to consult with a doctor once to rule out any potential side effects.
+To manage symptoms of eczema, alternate remedies can be tried.
+However, before using a herbal supplement, it is best to consult a doctor once to rule out any potential side effects.
 Some home remedies worth trying include: